NAMI HelpLine

 Typically patients begin at a low dose of medicine and the dose is increased slowly over several weeks.

-The dose usually ranges from 20 mg to 80 mg when taken once daily or 90 mg taken once weekly.
+The dose usually ranges from 5 mg to 80 mg when taken once daily or 90 mg when taken once weekly.
 Only your health care provider can determine the correct dose for you.

-If you are taking fluoxetine for PMDD, it can be taken once daily (everyday) or intermittently (usually starting 14 days prior to menstruation through the first full day of menses of each cycle).
+If you are taking fluoxetine for PMDD, it can be taken once daily every day or intermittently (usually starting 14 days prior to menstruation through the first full day of menses for each cycle).
 Discuss this with your prescriber.

-The liquid should be measured with a dosing spoon or oral syringe which you can get from your pharmacy.
+The liquid form of fluoxetine should be measured with a dosing spoon or oral syringe which you can get from your pharmacy.

 The delayed release form should be swallowed whole.
-It should not be chewed, crushed, or broken.
+It should not be chewed, crushed, broken or opened.

 Consider using a calendar, pillbox, alarm clock, or cell phone alert to help you remember to take your medication.
 You may also ask a family member or friend to remind you or check in with you to be sure you are taking your medication.